kelicto/GameFactory/README.md

 # MsgGame
-This is a game demo project.
+This is a game demo about chinese style.